Vanadzor: Football

 Football is popular in Vanadzor.
 The currently defunct football club Lori Vanadzor founded in 1936, was one of the oldest football clubs in Armenia.
 After the independence of Armenia, the team represented the city in domestic competitions until 2006 when was dissolved due to financial difficulties.

-The largest sport venue in the city is the Lori Stadium with a capacity of 5,000 spectators.
+The largest sport venue in the city is the Vanadzor City Stadium with a capacity of 5,000 spectators.
 It is mainly used for football matches.
 A renovation plan was scheduled in order to redevelop the stadium to meet the requirements of the UEFA.

 The FFA Vanadzor Football Academy opened its doors on 29 October 2016.
 It is home to 3 natural grass and 1 artificial turf regular-sized pitches.

-In 2017, a new football club named Lori was founded in 2017 by Tovmas Grigoryan; a native businessman of Vanadzor.
+In 2017, a new football club named Lori was founded by Tovmas Grigoryan; a native businessman of Vanadzor.
 The club made its debut at professional football through the 2017–18 Armenian First League competition.